 What to Expect in Your First Therapy Session

 Taking the first step toward therapy can feel daunting, but understanding what to expect can ease your nerves.
-Your first session is a chance to share your concerns, goals, and expectations in a safe, nonjudgmental space.
+Your first therapy session is a chance to share your concerns, goals, and expectations in a safe, nonjudgmental space.
 Typically, your therapist will ask questions about your history, current challenges, and what you hope to gain from therapy.
 This session is as much about you evaluating the therapist as it is about the therapist understanding your needs.
 Think of it as a collaborative process—you’re not alone in this journey.

 To prepare for your session: